Rx-crxsh3r/Rx-crxsh3r/README.md

 - 👋 Hi, I’m @Rx-crxsh3r
 - 👀 I’m interested in: App development, data structures and Cybersecurity
 - 🌱 I’m currently learning: Advanced internet security, kotlin, typescript, react, and c++.
-- 💞️ I’m looking to collaborate on: C# projects (including applications or games)
+- 💞️ I’m looking to collaborate on: C# projects (including applications or games), Mobile development, and java (mainly iot, enterprise application)
 - 📫 How to reach me: You can reach me on email ahmed.ab2824@gmail.com (i try my best to check my messages on a daily basis)
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I am a second-year college student majoring in software engineering, i am still learning and would appreciate all the help i can recieve.